krispai/Krisp-SDK-Sample-Apps/README.md

 Dynamic link libraries for Linux are always bound to specific GLIBC version.
 It means that you will not be able to use them on older Linux systems.
 This samples can be used to build DLL libraries for old Linux systems using Krisp static libraries.

 ## sample-asr
-Sample app that demonstrates how to link to Krisp SDK and use the Krisp ASR API to process PCM16 or FLOAT32 wav file to text.
+Sample app that demonstrates how to link to the Krisp SDK version 8 static libraries and use the Krisp ASR API to process PCM16 or FLOAT32 wav file to text.

 ### Usage
 ```sample-asr -i <PCM16 or FLOAT32 wav file> -o <output directory> -m <path to the ASR AI model>```